 Watch and Learn

-Check out this video by our TB12 Body Coach, Joe, to learn how you can treat tennis elbow symptoms at home now.
+Check out this video to learn how you can treat tennis elbow symptoms at home now.
 To reduce the tension, you’ll learn how to correctly perform targeted, deep-force muscle work on your arm and elbow.
 There’s a few ways to do it — you can ask a friend or family member to deliver the treatment, or you can treat yourself with the help of an assisted device like a TB12™ Vibrating Roller or Vibrating Sphere.
 Either way, you’ll feel relief that lasts.

 If you’re interested in reducing your body’s inflammation, which can also relieve discomfort from tennis elbow, check out our nutrition articles.
 The TB12 Method isn’t just about muscle treatment and injury prevention, although that’s a big part of it.
 TB12 also details nutrition best practices to help naturally reduce your inflammation and improve your overall sports performance